 To drop the Enterprise Replication network connection for a server, use the cdr disconnect server command.
-When you drop the connection, Enterprise Replication continues to function and queue transactions.
+When you drop the connection, Enterprise cdr disconnect server g papeete

+Replication continues to function and queue transactions.
 For example, to disconnect the network connection between the current replication server and the server g_papeete, enter: